 Santa Clara Valley Section

-The SCV is one of the largest IEEE Section in the world in terms of membership and together with the San Francisco and Oakland East Bay sections we form the San Francisco Bay Area Council (SFBAC).
-Several of our chapters are joint across the Bay Area.
+The Santa Clara Section together with the San Francisco and Oakland East Bay Sections form the San Francisco Bay Area Council (SFBAC).
+Several of our chapters are joint chapters across the three sections.
+The SFBAC is the largest amount of IEEE members world-wide.
 If you want to know more contact us or join any of our events see Event Calendar or subscribe to the eGRID newsletter.
-Join IEEE and be part of our SFBA community of engineers!
+Join IEEE and be part of our San Francisco Bat Area community of engineers!

 2025 SCV Section Awards Winners